peterhinch/micropython-samples/PICOWEB.md

 Note that to run these demos on platforms other than the Unix build you may want to change IP and port as above.

+# 5. Picoweb versions

+At the time of writing (Sept 2019) Paul Sokolovsky has released an update to support Unicode strings.
+This is incompatible with official firmware.
+The difference is small and easily fixed, however it is likely that future versions will acquire further incompatibilities.
+I do not plan to maintain a compatible `Picoweb-copy` fork; hopefully someone will accept this task.

+The issues are discussed [in this forum thread](https://forum.micropython.org/viewtopic.php?f=18&t=6002).

+Options are:
+ 1. Use the version in this repo.
+ 2. Use the latest version and adapt it.
+ 3. Use the Pycopy firmware (requires compilation).
+ 4. Abandon Picoweb and use an alternative web framework.

+These are discussed in detail in the above forum thread.